|

 computers.
 A few months ago I was keen on the idea of a “micro”

-it to be impractical, I think I am looking to replace my PC on a “like for
+found it to be impractical, I think I am looking to replace my PC on a “like

 The problem